-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.

-b.
 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-1. Identify the periodicity of a function and formulate the same as a combination of sine and cosine using Fourier series and formulate a function in frequency domain whenever the function is defined in time domain.

-- 2. Classify the equations into algebraic, transcendental or simultaneous and apply the techniques to solve them numerically. - 3.
-Understand numerical differentiation and integration. - 4.
-Determine numerical solutions of ordinary differential equations. - 5.
+- 1. Apply the periodicity of a function and formulate the same as a combination of sine and cosine using Fourier series and formulate a function in frequency domain whenever the function is defined in time domain. - 2.
+Analyse the equations into algebraic, transcendental or simultaneous and apply the techniques to solve them numerically. - 3.
+Apply the numerical differentiation and integration in engineering problems. - 4.
+Analyse the numerical solutions of ordinary differential equations. - 5.
 Apply basic statistical inference techniques, including confidence intervals, hypothesis testing to science/engineering problems.